-How to Make Coconut and Taro Ice Cream: A Classic Thai Dessert
+How to Make Coconut Taro Ice Cream: A Classic Thai Dessert

-- 2 cups of coconut cream (not the Coco Lopez stuff, just plain old coconut milk as it’s sold in the can or box in the Supermarket or in All Asian grocery stores)
+- 2 cups of coconut cream (not the Coco Lopez stuff, just plain old coconut milk as sold in the can or box in the supermarket or in any asian grocery store)

 - 1 cup of water

 - 1 cup of taro, peeled and then diced into ¼ inch chunks

 - ¾ cup of sugar

 - A pinch of salt